U.S. Department of Defense

-Many states and communities across the country support the mission of the Department of Defense.
+Many states, territories and communities across the country support the mission of the Department of Defense.
 Some are home to military bases, while others manufacture the products and provide the services necessary for national defense.
 When a defense program change occurs, it can have a major impact on local and regional communities.

-To help support defense communities’ efforts to respond to Department of Defense decisions, the Office of Local Defense Community Cooperation also provides value back to the Department of Defense by ensuring:
+By helping support defense communities’ efforts to respond to Department of Defense decisions, the Office of Local Defense Community Cooperation also provides value back to the Department of Defense by ensuring:

 A number of different Federal agencies help communities respond to economic shifts connected to defense program changes.
 The Office of Local Defense Community Cooperation helps link communities with the full breadth of these Federal resources.

 Defense communities face several challenges as they grow and evolve while the nation’s defense priorities change.
 The Office of Local Defense Community Cooperation supports defense communities as they work to continue their collaboration with the Military Services, defense industry, and others.
-Below are a few examples of the ways that the Office of Local Defense Community Cooperation has assisted defense communities.

 Grant assistance within the Office of Local Defense Community Cooperation is designed to specifically address the challenges of communities that support the defense mission.
 There are currently four grant categories.